GuilhermeWah/MiniMill-Video-ColorCoding/docs/technical_primer.md

 ## 4. Key Files to Read
 *   `docs/design_decisions.md`: The "Why" behind our architecture.
-*   `.github/copilot-instructions.md`: The strict rules for AI agents (and humans) working on this code.
 *   `configs/sample.config.yaml`: Where we tune the sensitivity of the algorithms (Hough/Contour thresholds, bins) and store calibration.
 *   `scripts/run_detection.py`: Headless entry point that glues FrameLoader, Processor, Orchestrator, and ResultsCache together; used by automated tests and CLI workflows.
 *   `scripts/test_vision.py`: Developer-only playground for inspecting detections on a single frame and dumping a debug JPEG.